Hegemonic stability theory: Russia

 More revisionist appeared Russia under Vladimir Putin.
 Repeatedly he addressed the international community with anti-hegemonic agenda, arguing that the post-Cold War hegemony is unstable: "After the dissolution of bipolarity on the planet, we no longer have stability."
 Key international institutions are ignored by the United States and its western allies.
 They use force against sovereign states.
-Instead of settling conflicts they contribute to their escalation, instead of democracy and freedom they support a very dubious public ranging from neo-fascists to Islamic radicals, and instead of stable states they produce chaos, outbreaks in violence and a series of upheavals.
+Instead of settling conflicts they contribute to their escalation, instead of democracy and freedom they support a dubious public ranging from neo-fascists to Islamic radicals, and instead of stable states they produce chaos, outbreaks in violence and a series of upheavals.
 A "unilateral diktat" leads to instability.

 The Russian foreign policy under Putin steadily became more aggressive, culminating with the 2022 Russian invasion of Ukraine.
 The United States responded with sanctions and military aid to Ukraine.
 This U.S. response was criticized by some officials and experts as appeasement.
 Timo S. Koster who served at NATO as Director of Defence Policy & Capabilities criticized: A massacre is taking place in Europe and the strongest military alliance in the world is staying out of it.
 Philip Breedlove, a retired four-star U.S. Air Force general and a former SACEUR, said that the West have "ceded the initiative to the enemy."
 No attempt was made by NATO to deter Moscow with the threat of military force, as expressed by another expert.
 Nevertheless, the U.S. response, combined with similar measures by the NATO allies and the Ukrainian resistance, was enough to roll back the Russian troops on most fronts and, as of 2023, reduce the Russian conquests to the regions with pro-Russian majority.